 The ovarian stimulation phase starts from day 2.
 In a natural monthly cycle, your ovaries normally produce 1 egg.
 You’ll take medication for 8-14 days to encourage the follicles in your ovaries (where the eggs live) to produce more eggs.

-Your specialist prescribes medication specific to your body and treatment plan.
+Your specialist prescribes medication specific for your body and treatment plan.
 It’s usually in the form of injections, which can vary from 1-2 for the cycle, or 1-2 per day.
 It can be daunting, but your fertility nurse will be there to show you exactly how and where to give the injections.

 We keep an eye on your ovaries and how the follicles are developing with blood tests and ultrasounds.
 Your medication will be adjusted if needed.
 Our team will support you through these processes and make you as comfortable as we can.

-Egg retrieval, or egg ‘pick up’, is a hospital day procedure where the eggs are collected from your ovaries.
+Egg retrieval, or egg ‘pick up’, is an hospital day procedure where the eggs are collected from your ovaries.
 An anaesthetist will get you ready for a general anaesthesia.
 You’ll be asleep and the procedure takes about 20-30 minutes.

 Recovery takes about 30 minutes and you’ll be able to walk out on your own.
 It’s a good idea to have a support person with you as you won’t be able to drive after the procedure.